-- 9-12.G.4.3.1 Explain the ways in which individuals become citizens and distinguish among obligations, responsibilities, and rights.
-(506.01d) - 9-12.G.4.3.2 Explain the implications of dual citizenship with regard to American Indians. - 9-12.G.4.3.3 Identify the ways in which citizens can participate in the political process at the local, state, and national level.
-(506.01b) - 9-12.G.4.3.4 Analyze and evaluate decisions about rights of individuals in landmark cases of the United States Supreme Court, including Gideon v.
-Wainwright, Miranda v.
-Arizona.
-(490.01b)
+Explain the ways in which individuals become citizens and distinguish among obligations, responsibilities, and rights.
+Explain the implications of dual citizenship with regard to American Indians.
+Identify the ways in which citizens can participate in the political process at the local, state, and national level.
+Analyze and evaluate decisions about individual rights in landmark cases of the Supreme Court of the United States.